Toward an affordable density-based measure for the quality of a coupled cluster calculation: Conclusion

 \section{Conclusion}

-We propose three new static correlation diagnostics.
-The first is defined as the change in normalized Matito diagnostic between CCSD and CCSD(T), $\Delta I_{ND}[\textrm{(T)}]=\overline{I_{ND}}[\textrm{CCSD(T)}]-\overline{I_{ND}}[\textrm{CCSD}]$.
-It has relatively weak basis set dependence, can be evaluated at comparatively low cost, and requires no modification to existing electronic structure codes.
+We propose two new static correlation measures.
+The first is defined as the change in normalized Matito diagnostic between CCSD and CCSD(T), $\Delta \overline{I_{\rm ND}}[\textrm{(T)}]=\overline{I_{\rm ND}}[\textrm{CCSD(T)}]-\overline{I_{\rm ND}}[\textrm{CCSD}]$.
+It has relatively weak basis set dependence, can be evaluated at fairly low cost compared to the CCSDT(Q) or CCSDTQ calculations that one would like to seek to probe the necessity for, and requires no modification to existing electronic structure codes.